ricardocajo/error-monitor-ros-gazebo/README.md

 # Simulation Monitor Compiler
- This repository is a ROS (Robot Operating System) package that provides a convenient DSL (Domain Specific Language) for specifying robots expected behaviour, as well as the respective compiler to monitor these behaviours while in a simulation.
+ This repository provides a convenient DSL (Domain Specific Language) for specifying robots expected behaviour, as well as the respective compiler to monitor these behaviours while in a simulation.

 ## Table of content
 * [Installs](#installs)